5. Creating Packages

 Unless you note otherwise, the public API of your package is defined as all the behavior you describe about public symbols.
 A public symbol is a symbol that is exported from your package with the export keyword or marked as public with the public keyword.
 When you change the behavior of something that was previously public so that the new version no longer conforms to the specifications provided in the old version, you should adjust your package version number according to Julia's variant on SemVer.
 If you would like to include a symbol in your public API without exporting it into the global namespace of folks who call using YourPackage, you should mark that symbol as public with public that_symbol.
 Symbols marked as public with the public keyword are just as public as those marked as public with the export keyword, but when folks call using YourPackage, they will still have to qualify access to those symbols with YourPackage.that_symbol.

 Let's say we would like our greet function to be part of the public API, but not the greet_alien function.
-We could the write the following and release it as version 1.0.0.
+We could then write the following and release it as version 1.0.0.

 module HelloWorld